Javie0925/javie0925.github.io/_pages/about.md

 There are many Jekyll themes in the Internet, you can easily get one if you google it.
 I got this really cool theme from [jekyllthemes][http://jekyllthemes.org/].
 I will build my own blog site base on this cool theme.
 I will try to write something down and record something interesting here.

+## Contribute
+Feel free to create an issue or make a pull request on [GitHub](https://github.com/Javie0925/javie0925.github.io).

 Thanks for reading!